JoeyStanley/real/cv.md

 ## Media

+"PhD.
+Candidate Seeks to Interview Multigenerational Wasatch County Families." [*The Wasatch Wave*](http://www.wasatchwave.com).
+January 3, 2018.
+A local paper heard about my fieldwork and ran an article on the front page to help me find research participants.
+(Print only.)

 Ehrenberg, Rachel.
 "The southern drawl gets deconstructed." [*ScienceNews*](https://www.sciencenews.org).
 June 30, 2017.
 Based on a Peggy Renwick's and my poster presentation, "A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech" at the June 2017 ASA conference. <a href="https://www.sciencenews.org/article/southern-drawl-gets-deconstructed" class="link" title="link to this report"></a>